Migueldsc12/Migueldsc12/README.md

 - 🌱 I’m currently learning Java

-- 👀 I’m interested in a lot of programming lenguages, cyber security and I.A
+- 👀 I’m interested in a lot of programming lenguages, Cyber Security and I.A

 <div align ="left">
     <h3>Languages and Tools:</h3>